-These markets are open for trading on the Martin Luther King Jr. holiday
+These markets are open on the Martin Luther King Jr. holiday

 Stock and Bond markets are closed in the U.S.